MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 ms.technology: operations-manager
 ---

-# How to Obtain a Certificate Using Windows Server 2022 Enterprise CA
+# How to Obtain a Certificate Using Windows Server Enterprise CA

-Applies To: System Center Operations Manager
+**Applies To**: System Center Operations Manager

 Use the procedures in this topic to obtain a certificate from a Windows Server computer hosting Enterprise Root Active Directory Certificate Services (AD-CS).
-You use the certreq command-line utility to request and accept a certificate, and you use a Web interface to submit and retrieve your certificate.
+You use the [certreq](/windows-server/administration/windows-commands/certreq_1) command-line utility to request and accept a certificate, and you use a Web interface to submit and retrieve your certificate.

 ## Prerequisites

 - You must have AD-CS installed.
 - You mush have a HTTPS binding and its associated certificate has been installed.

-For information about creating an HTTPS binding, see How to Configure an HTTPS Binding for a Windows Server CA.
+For information about creating an HTTPS binding, see [How to Configure an HTTPS Binding for a Windows Server CA](/system-center/scom/how-to-configure-https-binding-windows-server-ca?view=sc-om-2022).

 >[!Important]
 >The content for this topic is based on the default settings for AD-CS; for example, setting the key length to 2048, selecting Microsoft Software Key Storage Provider as the CSP, and using Secure Hash Algorithm 1 (SHA1).
 Evaluate these selections against the requirements of your company's security policy.